sderev/wslshot/README.md

 ## Shared Folder Configuration

 For `wslshot` to fetch screenshots from your Windows host, you need to set up a shared directory between your Windows host and your Linux VM.

-### For WSL users
+### For WSL Users

 If you are using the Windows Subsystem for Linux (WSL), you can directly access your Windows file system from your WSL distro.
 The Windows `C:` drive, for example, can be found at `/mnt/c/` within your WSL environment.
 Therefore, you can directly use a folder on your Windows file system as the source directory for `wslshot`.

-### For Virtual Machine users
+### For Virtual Machine Users

 If you are using a different kind of virtual machine (like VirtualBox or VMware), you need to set up a shared folder.
 The process varies depending on your VM provider, but here are general steps: